mahmoud/sedimental/entries/introducing_montage.md

 Many people contributed to Montage directly and indirectly.
 To name a few:

 * Leila - de facto product manager
+* Paweł Marynowski - UI designer and engineer
-* Pawel - Front-end
+* Mahmoud - Architecture/backend
 * Stephen - Backend
-* Mahmoud - Design/backend
 * Jean Fred - Design review
-* Lodewijk - Leadership
+* Lodewijk - Leadership and review
 * Yuvi - Operations and support
 * Ori Livneh - Operations and support
-* Kenneth Samonte - Logo and graphics
+* Kenneth Samonte - Logo and illustration

-# TODO

-* Link to project page
-* Link to status page
-* Link to GitHub
-* Link to other tools
-* Embed art
+And a huge thank you to all of the Montage users and Wiki Loves Monuments volunteers.
+We couldn't have done it without you!